GoldToothRichards/GoldToothRichards/README.md

-# Hello, I'm Jacob Crabtree 👋
+# Hello there, I'm Jacob Crabtree 👋

 Welcome to my GitHub page!